Xarray’s Data structures#

 multi-dimensional arrays while Dataset

 Both classes are most commonly created by reading data.
-To learn how to create a DataArray or Dataset manually, see the Working with labeled data tutorial.
+To learn how to create a DataArray or Dataset manually, see the Creating Data Structures tutorial.

 import numpy as np